alidoosti01/R1ec-WaitingRoom/README.md

 docker compose up -d
 ```

-## install r1ec CLI and deploy our project
+## Install r1ec CLI and deploy our project
 We use r1ec CLI for deploy our code. for first we need to install the r1ec CLI:
 ```bash
 npm install -g r1ec
 ```

-after install we should **login** with our API key:
+After install we should **login** with our API key:
 ```bash
 r1ec login
 ```

-after login we can deploy our project in our account:
+After login we can deploy our project in our account:
 ```bash
 r1ec deploy <name> -f index.js
 ```

-this file is the main code which we want to run on the edge's.
+This file is the main code which we want to run on the edge's.